 Property Use

 No Use Partially in Use In Use

 Present Use Entry Point to the village

-Past Use Main entry and ma work and celebrat ain village square for ions
+Past Use Main entry and main village square for work and celebrations

 Ownership

 Protected Single Public

 Unprotected Multiple Private

 Any Other

 Name

 Address

 The site has an entrance gateway, old banyan tree, and a temple.
 There is a new road that is passing through the site with a gateway on one side and tree and temple on the other side.
 The temple is a small temple with just a grab grihiya with entrance from the village side.
 The entrance gateway has steps leading to it and then going up to the village.